 After you’ve washed and rinsed all of your burner parts, pat them dry with a towel and set them aside.
 Let them air dry until they are entirely free of water.

-Cleaning your gas stove burners is not as daunting as it looks.
+Cleaning your gas stove burners isn't as daunting as it looks.
 Take your time and be thorough with your cleaning process.
-Always ensure that your components are well rinsed and free of soap or debris before drying.
-Additionally, if you notice any discoloration, check to make sure that your burners are on correctly, are completely dried, and free of any soap remnants.
+Always ensure your components are well rinsed and free of soap or debris before drying.
+Additionally, if you notice any discoloration, make sure your burners are on correctly, are completely dried, and have no soap remnants.
 If done correctly, you’ll be left with clean burners that are ready to fire up for your next meal.